szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component adjusts the base damage of several weapon categories to make them more distinct or viable.
 All changes are enabled by default but can be configured individually.

 - **Spears**: Base damage is increased from 1d6 to 1d8.
-This also affects Javelins from CamDawg's Project Javelin, increasing their damage die by 2.
+This also affects javelins from Project Javelin, increasing their damage die thrown by 2.
 - **War Hammers**: Base damage is increased from 1d4+1 to 1d5+1.
-This does not affect special hammers like Crom Faeyr that have a 2d4 base damage.
+This does not affect special hammers like `Crom Faeyr` that have a 2d4 base damage.
-- **Ninja-tos, Wakizashis, and Katanas**: Kara-Turan blades now deal 2d4 (Ninja-tos/Wakizashis) and 2d5 (Katanas) base damage, increasing their minimum damage.
+- **Ninjatôs, Wakizashis, and Katanas**: Kara-Turan blades now deal 2d4 (Ninjatôs/Wakizashis) and 2d5 (Katanas) base damage, increasing their minimum damage.
 Additionally, Wakizashis become piercing/slashing weapons (this can be configured separately).
-- **Bastard Swords**: Base damage is increased from 1d8 to 1d8+1, placing them in between long swords and two-handed swords in terms of damage.
+- **Bastard Swords**: Maximum damage is increased from 2d4 to 1d8+1, placing them in between long swords and two-handed swords in terms of damage.
-- **Two-handed Swords**: Base damage is now 1d9+1.
-Swords that originally deal 1d12 will now deal 2d6, raising the minimum damage for all weapons in this category.
+- **Two-handed Swords**: Base damage is now 1d9+1, increasing minimum damage, and those that deal 1d12 will deal 2d6, raising the minimum damage for all by 1.

 ### Make axes or halberds deal extra damage on critical hits (1361)